 Company Spotlight: Stop & Shop – a supermarket chain uses an Insight system developed by Blue Sky Logistics to better manage its supply chain processes.

 Availability of the real-time granular data is paving a way for a smarter and more efficient supply chain.
-We can sense a revolution ahead and IoT is paying a pivotal role in making it a reality.
+We can sense a revolution ahead and IoT in logistics is paying a pivotal role in making it a reality.
 Major supply chain giants such as Amazon and DHL are already ahead in the game.
 It won’t be wrong to say that IoT technologies, soon, will become an industry standard and we will witness a drastic difference in the way logistics and supply chain functions are managed.

 About the Author: Jenny Harrison is a passionate technology and lifestyle blogger.
 She loves to get engaged with the readers who are seeking for home, lifestyle and tech-related information on the internet.
 She is a featured blogger at various high authority blogs and magazines in which she shared her research and experience with the vast online community.
 Follow her on twitter @MJennyHarrison for more updates.